rustshop/flakebox/README.md

 tooling system in a mature team, doesn't mean you shouldn't benefit from all the best ideas wider community has to offer.

+You don't have to copy, paste and keep updating the same set of of scripts between tens of your projects.

+There's a better way: Flakebox.

 **Warning:** Rustshop Flakebox is currently very immature.
-Expect rought edges and some amount of churns before we figure out the core pieces.
+Expect rought edges and some amount of churn before we figure out the core pieces.
+We're currently targeting developers already using Nix Flakes and Nix Development shells that are interested in more active partipation.

 ## Setting up Flakebox in your Rust project